humbbetao/spotify-example/README.md

 Made by Humberto Gonçalves

-After downloaded the project, you need the nodejs and npm to execute.
+After downloaded the project, you need the nodejs and npm to execute it.
 Make sure you have them installed in your machine.
 ## How to install:
 In you command line of you OS, type:
 ```